Distance 3½ miles

 3. The road now becomes a path.
 Until 2004 it was passable only in wellington boots, but Cheshire County Council surfaced it so you can walk in shoes, and we have been along it with a wheelchair.
 From 2013 it has been part of the Burton Marsh Greenway, (National Cycle Route 568).
 On a clear day you see the Halkyn hills and behind them the Clwyd range.
 Notice the flag poles, from which a red flag signifies that the Army are using their firing ranges.
 Sheep graze here except when a very high tide is due.

-5. Suddenly the path becomes a sealed road.
+4. Suddenly the path becomes a sealed road.
 This used to lead to the three Decca masts, but ships and planes use newer aids to navigation.
 Denhall House Farm has a fishery, and from 2013 Net’s Coffee Shop.
-Up to the left you can see part of the University’s Botanical Gardens (Ness Gardens).
+Up to the left you can see part of the University’s Botanical Gardens ( Ness Gardens).

-8. Along Neston Road you can normally walk through the Ness Gardens car park, to avoid a section of road with no footpath.
+7. Along Neston Road you can walk through the Ness Gardens car park, to avoid a section of road with no footpath.

-9. In Ness village the sandstone on which we live comes to the surface.
+8. In Ness village the sandstone on which we live comes to the surface.
+On the right is an anvil, commemorating the birth in Ness of Emma Lyon, later Lady Hamilton, whose father was a blacksmith.
 The Wheatsheaf Inn is ahead.
-You can walk a few yards to the right to see Swan Cottage, wrongly reputed to be the birthplace of Emma Lyon, later Lady Hamilton.
+You can walk a few yards to the right to see Swan Cottage, wrongly reputed to be the birthplace of Emma.

-11. Later you pass Newhouses Lane, a footpath that goes down to Quayside.
+10. Later you pass Newhouses Lane, a footpath that goes down to Quayside.
 Well Lane takes you to Burton Road, which leads to St Michael’s church, where you turn left down Marshlands Road, under the railway and down to where you started.
-(An earlier version of this walk listed Ness Gardens in error as a possible place to park.
-Please note that this is a private car park with parking enforcement and is strictly only for the use of patrons of the shop, café, and gardens.)